 Australia and Tuvalu signed a memorandum of understanding for Tuvalu's participation in the Seasonal Worker Program in February 2012.
 Under the Program, seasonal horticultural workers from Pacific countries are recruited by horticultural enterprises in Australia to meet their seasonal harvest needs.

-The Governor-General, HE Ms Quentin Bryce AC CVO, visited Tuvalu in March 2012.
+The former Governor-General, Quentin Bryce AC CVO, visited Tuvalu in March 2012.
 She was accompanied by former Parliamentary Secretary for Pacific Island Affairs Richard Marles.
-Mr Marles has also visited Tuvalu on a number of other occasions, most recently in August 2012.
+Mr Marles visited Tuvalu most recently in August 2012.

 Bilateral economic and trade relationship

-Australian merchandise exports to Tuvalu in 2012 totalled $1.6 million.
-Australia imported goods worth $323 000 from Tuvalu in the same period.
+Australian merchandise exports to Tuvalu in 2012-13 totalled $1.6 million.
 Australian currency is legal tender in Tuvalu, but Tuvalu also circulates its own coins.